reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

 `_validateIncomingHero()` to validate the response object before returning it to the client code wrapped into a `Promise`.

-**This ensures that the test is red of the response we get from the mock provider during the test returns an object that does not satisfy our validations.** In turn, this ensures that the contract is specified according to our validation rules and that the real REST provider will return valid objects, too, since it's going to be verified against the contract.
+**This ensures that the test is red if the response we get from the mock provider during the test returns an object that does not satisfy our validations.** In turn, this ensures that the contract is specified according to our validation rules and that the real REST provider will return valid objects, too, since it's going to be verified against the contract.

-Adding validation to a provider-facing service class is not only good software design, but also plainly and simply necessary for creating high-quality contracts that help our software to behave as it's expected to.
+**Adding validation to a provider-facing service class is not only good software design, but also plainly and simply necessary for creating high-quality contracts that help our software to behave as it's expected to.**

 ## Debugging

-As always, it can be time-consuming to search for the cause of a test failure.
+As with a lot of other tests, it can be time-consuming to search for the cause of a test failure with Pact.
 Here are some hints that help along the way.

-If a pact test fails, have a look at the log file pact creates (`logs/pact.log` in the configuration used above).
+If a pact test fails, have a look at the log file Pact creates (`logs/pact.log` in the configuration used above).

 Also, those async promises can be a pain.
-Make sure to call the `done` function at the proper places!
+Make sure to call the `done` function at the proper places, otherwise this may lead to errors which are very hard to isolate.

 Finally, I sometimes had problems with zombie node and ruby processes on my windows machine and had to kill them manually (the ruby process is the Pact mock provider).